mshanGithub/msbotframework/specs/testing/testing.md

 - **Natural Language Understanding Tests**

-    Can be written by developers, NLP engineers or Product owners and can be executed as part of the CI pipeline or when the language model for the bot changes.
+    Can be written by developers, NLU engineers or Product owners and can be executed as part of the CI pipeline or when the language model for the bot changes.
 Their main purpose is to ensure that the bot understands what the user is asking and that there are no regressions in the language models when they are extended or modified.

     These tests typically target LUIS and QnAMaker.